-Novel digital medication monitoring systems offer a solution to this potential trial pitfall, however their utilisation in trial design and execution is limited.
+Novel, digital means of tracking medication adherence offer a solution to this potential trial pitfall, however their utilisation in trial design and execution is limited.
 As such, HealthBeacon has conducted a review of the literature surrounding this topic, to examine the importance of accurately measuring patient medication adherence in clinical trials and explore how digital tools such as HealthBeacon’s Injection Care Management System™ (ICMS) provide an innovative alternative to traditional measures.

 ‘Drugs don’t work in patients who don’t take them’